Speaking

 During this session we’ll explore what data monetization is and the forms it can take; characteristics of data that could make it more valuable to external parties; and key considerations in making data products available to external parties.
 Intellectual property, data privacy, and contractual issues will also be explored.

-Data Science, a strategist perspective
+Data Science, a strategist's perspective

 I met up with Miguel Molina-Cosculluela, founder of Analytikus, to discuss the state of data science, how companies can make smart first steps in data, and how the field may change over time.